ibm-cloud-docs/data-virtualization/ha.md

 {: #ha_v2_ha}
 -->

-High availability disaster recovery (HADR) on Data Virtualization Enterprise and Standard plans is provided by leveraging the support of native Db2 HADR.
+High availability disaster recovery (HADR) on the Data Virtualization Enterprise plan is provided by leveraging the support of native Db2 HADR.

 - Each HADR system consists of 3 nodes located in different independent availability zones.